 When the two are specified the result is ANDed.

 .spec.selector is specified, it must match the

-Also you should not normally create any pods whose labels match this selector, either directly, via another DaemonSet, or via other controller such as ReplicationController.
-Otherwise, the DaemonSet controller will think that those pods were created by it.
+Also you should not normally create any Pods whose labels match this selector, either directly, via another DaemonSet, or via other controller such as ReplicaSet.
+Otherwise, the DaemonSet controller will think that those Pods were created by it.
 Kubernetes will not stop you from doing this.
-One case where you might want to do this is manually create a pod with a different value on a node for testing.
+One case where you might want to do this is manually create a Pod with a different value on a node for testing.

 If you specify a

 create Pods on nodes which match that node

 then DaemonSet controller will create Pods on nodes which match that node affinity.

 If you do not specify either, then the DaemonSet controller will create Pods on all nodes.

 Normally, the machine that a Pod runs on is selected by the Kubernetes scheduler.
 However, Pods